-As someone interested in both, I’m driven to wonder where this attitude comes from and whether it helps (or hinders) science and philosophy, which I’ve always seen as inseparable in the pursuit of knowledge, wisdom, and “the good life.”
+As someone interested in both, I wonder where this attitude comes from and whether it helps (or hinders) science and philosophy, which I’ve always seen as inseparable in the pursuit of knowledge and wisdom.

 Underlying this attitude seems to be the impression that philosophers labour over questions that need not be pondered because they lack any obvious relevance to everyday life or the day-to-day work that scientists are engaged in.
 Why then do some people think that these questions are important and worth taking seriously?

-Considering that science strives to advance our knowledge of the natural world, as scientists we should care about philosophy because, in the course of pursuing knowledge, philosophical issues are simply unavoidable.
-The very act of seeking knowledge raises philosophical questions: what is the best way of figuring out truths about the world?; is there a universal scientific method, normative to all disciplines?; how do we distinguish between science and pseudoscience?
+Considering that science strives to advance our understanding of the world, as scientists we should care about philosophy because, in the course of pursuing knowledge, philosophical issues are simply unavoidable.
+The very act of seeking knowledge raises philosophical questions: what is the best way of figuring out truths about the world?; is there a universal scientific method?; how do we distinguish between science and pseudoscience?
 These questions have real social and political implications for a society that increasingly turns to science for guidance on matters of practical importance.

 Bumping into philosophical issues may be an inescapable fact of life, but is there any value to seriously contemplating such questions?
 Is it worth studying?
 As Bertrand Russell points out in the closing chapter of The Problems of Philosophy, the very act of philosophising is intellectually enriching, even if the answers we reach are not definitive.

-Philosophy teaches us to bear doubt with equanimity.
-It encourages a spirit of open-minded inquiry, freeing us to examine both radical new ideas and habitual ways of thinking.
-It liberates us from “the tyranny of custom,” as Russell called it, and raises our guard against sophistries and other errors that would lead us astray.
+Philosophy encourages a spirit of open-minded inquiry, freeing us to examine both radical new ideas and habitual ways of thinking.
+It teaches us intellectual humility and liberates us from “the tyranny of custom,” as Russell called it.
+It raises our guard against sophistries and other errors that would lead us astray.
 In doing so, philosophy equips its practitioners with critical thinking skills applicable to a wide variety of domains.

 In an information-rich age replete with diverse claims clamouring for our attention and assent, in which many such claims are based on specious reasoning and promulgated by those eager to fool either us or themselves, what could be more valuable than that?